-To see past or future, move the scroll bar.
-You can also expand ‘Sales’, ‘Cost of Sales’ and ‘Total’ to see more details by clicking the arrow icon on the left of each category name.
+To see the past or future, move the scroll bar.
+You can also expand ‘Sales’, ‘Cost of Sales’, and ‘Total’ to see more details by clicking the arrow icon on the left of each category name.

 The monthly amount is shown in each "cell".
 Its overview pops up when hovering the cursor over each cell: